fab-c14/review-scrapper/README.md

 #Contact
-For any inquiries or suggestions, feel free to reach out to [Your Name] at your.email@example.com.
+For any inquiries or suggestions, feel free to reach out to [Faisal Bhat] at plesim18@example.com.